Contax N Digital vs Sony A6500

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the N Digital does not offer wifi capability.
+In contrast, the N Digital does not provide wifi capability.

 Studio photographers will appreciate that the Contax N Digital (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the N Digital and the A6500 have been discontinued, but can regularly be found used on eBay.
 The A6500 was replaced by the Sony A6600, while the N Digital does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Contax and Sony websites.